Antman261/talon-mouse-glider/README.md

 ## Usage

-1. Utter `mouse glide` or `glider` to activate mouse gliding.
+1. Utter `mouse glide` or `glider` to activate mouse gliding
 2. Use your pointing device (trackpad, mouse, etc) to scroll
-3. Utter `glide stop` or `glider` to deactivate mouse gliding and return to moving the pointer.
+3. Utter `glide stop` or `glider` to deactivate mouse gliding and return to moving the pointer

 ## Possible Features & Improvements